taiga2921/ICT632_smart_travel_planner/docs/system-architecture.md

 - Trip creation, update, deletion, and listing
 - Day-by-day itinerary management with itinerary items
 - Real-time weather forecast retrieval using Open-Meteo API
-- Tourist attraction search using OpenTripMap API
+- Tourist attraction, restaurant, and hotel search using SerpAPI
 - Country information display using RestCountries API
 - Travel budget and expense tracking
 - In-house Node.js and Express REST API as the backend web service